-- Youth Court is a diversion process in which youth from Garfield High School will sentence their peers who have received actual traffic tickets in Seattle.
+- Youth Court is a diversion process in which youth from Garfield High School sentence their peers who have received actual traffic tickets in Seattle.

-- Operating under restorative justice principles, the Garfield High School students conduct monthly hearings and sentence their peers using creative sentencing.
+- Operating under restorative justice principles, Garfield High School students conduct monthly hearings and sentence their peers using creative sentencing.

 How Does the Seattle Youth Traffic Court Work?

 - Garfield students serve as judge, prosecutor, defense attorney, jury, and court staff.

 - The court conducts up to ten hearings once per month in two courtrooms at the Seattle Municiple Court.

 - Dispositions generally include service on future youth court juries.

 - The Garfield defense attorney then mentors the defendant to ensure completion of the disposition.

 - SU law students develop policies, provide training, help the Garfield students prepare cases, manage the cases, and help with the hearings.